| 20 min read

 • $4,500 median annual salary that the typical employee would sacrifice before giving up their workplace food benefits.

-• 51% of employees skip lunch at least once a week, and 84% say hunger at work negatively affects their job performance.
+• 51% of employees skip lunch at least once a week, and 84% say hunger at work — 'hanger' — negatively affects their job performance.

-• $425.5 billion is the estimated economic cost to US businesses in 2023 from overweight and obese workers, largely driven by diet-related chronic disease.
+• $425.5 billion — the estimated economic cost to US businesses in 2023 from overweight and obese workers, largely driven by diet-related chronic disease.

-• 0% is the employer meal deduction available in 2026 under the One Big Beautiful Bill Act, down from 50% through 2025.
+• 0% — the employer meal deduction available in 2026 under the One Big Beautiful Bill Act, down from 50% through 2025, removing a long-standing tax incentive for feeding staff.

-• $15.7 billion is the projected 2026 revenue of the US caterers industry, growing at a 6.7% CAGR over the past five years.
+• $15.7 billion — the projected 2026 revenue of the US caterers industry, growing at a 6.7% CAGR over the past five years.

 1. Catering Access and Penetration